 Key Features of the X4i Headphones

-Made of aluminum, the X4i are light yet sturdy with premium-grade armature drivers crammed into the tiny space to provide high-quality sound and good frequency response.
+Made of aluminum, the X4i is light yet sturdy with premium-grade armature drivers crammed into the tiny space to provide high-quality sound and good frequency response.
 Down the wire is the X4i three-button remote and mic, it is designed for Apple users, but you can use the volume control on any device.
-Still, iOS owners get the most benefit, with a phone call and music control and clear voice through the built-in microphone.
+Still, iOS owners get the most benefit, with a phone call and music control, and clear voice through the built-in microphone.

 When it comes to earbuds, Klipsch goes with oval tips for a better fit and increased comfort, and better soundproofing, to a degree.
-The x4i comes with a pack of four different sized buds to help find the right size for you, and replacements are relatively inexpensive ($9.99 a pack).
+The x4i comes with a pack of four different-sized buds to help find the right size for you, and replacements are relatively inexpensive ($9.99 a pack).

-Even though they may be sturdy and well designed, most headphone users live in fear of the cables fraying, getting crimped or simply coming apart.
+Even though they may be sturdy and well designed, most headphone users live in fear of the cables fraying, getting crimped, or simply coming apart.
 Thankfully, the Klipsch models come with a two-year warranty, which should keep you calm when you feel that horrible moment of tension when the cable gets trapped.

 Pros of the Klipsch Quintet System